leafOfTree/vim-project/README.md

 # vim-project

-A vim plugin to manager projects and sessions.
+A vim plugin to manage projects and sessions.

 Support